Skip to content

 • If Alice claims (step 7): Her adapted signatures s_B = s'_B + t are published to the mint.
 Bob can retrieve them via NUT-07 and extract t, which lets him claim Alice’s proofs.
 Both parties complete the swap.

 • If Alice does not claim: Neither party’s tokens are spent.
-After the locktime expires, both parties reclaim their own tokens via the refund path.
+After each proof’s locktime expires, both parties reclaim their own tokens via the refund path.

 • Bob cannot claim first: Bob does not know t, so he cannot adapt Alice’s pre-signatures.
 He must wait for Alice to reveal t by spending.